Beliavsky/Fortran-code-on-GitHub/README.md

 [gemini3d](https://github.com/gemini3d/gemini3d): ionospheric fluid electrodynamic model

+[General Ocean Turbulence Model](https://github.com/gotm-model/code): one-dimensional water column model for marine and limnological applications.
+It is coupled to a choice of traditional as well as state-of-the-art parameterisations for vertical turbulent mixing.

 [geoclaw](https://github.com/clawpack/geoclaw): specialized version of some Clawpack and AMRClaw routines that have been modified to work well for certain geophysical flow problems.
 Currently the focus is on 2d depth-averaged shallow water equations for flow over varying topography.

 [GrowClust](https://github.com/dttrugman/GrowClust): program for the relative relocation of earthquake hypocenters based on waveform cross-correlation data, by dttrugman and sean0921